The Colossus of New York: Cast

-Release

 Home media

 Olive Films released Colossus of New York on Blu-ray June 19, 2012.

 Soundtrack

 The film is noted for its haunting, minimalistic piano score composed by Van Cleave.

 In other media

 The film's theatrical release poster appears in the 38th episode, titled "Sight", of the UK natural history TV series Eyewitness, when the narrator is discussing the concept of the Evil Eye.